daizutabi/pheasant/docs/docs/images.md

 [type(ax) for ax in axes]
 ```

-They are strings, not any Matplotlib objects.
-Actually, its content is a base64-encoded markdown image source:
+They are `str` objects, not any Matplotlib objects.
+Actually, their content is a base64-encoded markdown image source:

 ```python
 axes[0][:50]